elm-community/result-extra/README.md

 License
 -------

-The source code for this package is released under the terms of the BSD3 license.
+The source code for this package is released under the terms of the MIT license.
 See the `LICENSE` file.